Price 4 Times Below Market: Trap or Real Deal

 What specific risks exist with extremely cheap real estate in Georgia—is it opportunity or trap?

 Currency considerations: Foreign investors should be cautious about sellers requesting payment in specific currencies or cryptocurrency without proper legal framework.
 While cryptocurrency is legal in Georgia and services like Werty provide licensed crypto-to-fiat conversion (cryptocurrency to dollars, euros, or lari with proper documentation), the payment method must align with Georgian property law requirements for documented, traceable transactions.
-Verification resources: Use Georgia’s Public Registry (napr.gov.ge) to independently verify ownership, check property boundaries, and identify encumbrances.
+Verification resources: Use Georgia’s National Agency of Public Registry to independently verify ownership, check property boundaries, and identify encumbrances.
 Any property not clearly registered in this system or with registration “complications” requires walking away unless you’re working with specialized Georgian property lawyer.

 What do experienced buyers say about recognizing legitimate distress sales versus fraud setups?